TITLE 8 SOCIAL SERVICES

 (ii) Awareness of household circumstances: As an authorized representative, the organization or institution must be aware of the household's circumstances and should carefully review those circumstances with any resident before applying on their own behalf.

-(iii) Proper use of food stamp benefits: The organization or institution shall be strictly liable for any loss or misuse of food stamp benefits held on behalf of resident households, and for all overissuances that occur while the households are residents of the treatment center.
+(iii) Proper use of food stamp benefits: The organization or institution shall be strictly liable for any loss or misuse of food stamp benefits held on behalf of resident households, and for all over issuances that occur while the households are residents of the treatment center.
 The organization or institution may be penalized or disqualified if it is determined administratively or judicially that food stamp benefits were misappropriated or used for purchases that did not contribute to a certified household's meals.

 (b) The county office shall notify the food assistance bureau when it has reason to believe that an organization or institution is misusing food stamp benefits in its possession.
 The food assistance bureau shall notify FNS.
-HSD shall take no action before FNS action against the organization or institution.
+HCA shall take no action before FNS action against the organization or institution.

-D. Residents in group living arrangements: A disabled or blind resident of a public or private non-profit group living arrangement may choose to apply for food stamp benefits on his own, or through an authorized representative of the resident’s own choosing, or through the facility's authorized representative.
-The group living arrangement facility must determine if the resident may apply on the resident's own behalf based on the resident’s physical and mental ability to handle his own affairs.
+D. Residents in group living arrangements: A disabled or blind resident of a public or private non-profit group living arrangement may choose to apply for food stamp benefits on their own, or through an authorized representative of the resident’s own choosing, or through the facility's authorized representative.
+The group living arrangement facility must determine if the resident may apply on the resident's own behalf based on the resident’s physical and mental ability to handle their own affairs.
 If a resident applies through the facility's authorized representative, eligibility shall be determined as a one-person household.
 If a household applies on its own behalf, the household size shall be determined according to the rules at Subsection C of 8.139.400.8 NMAC.
 Such residents shall be certified using the same provisions applied to all other households.
-HSD shall determine that the group living arrangement facility is a non-profit organization as established by its articles of incorporation with the New Mexico public regulation commission, and the group living arrangement facility must provide verification that it is authorized by FNS or certified by the New Mexico department of health as a group living arrangement, before any of the residents are certified for food stamps.
+HCA shall determine that the group living arrangement facility is a non-profit organization as established by its articles of incorporation with the New Mexico public regulation commission, and the group living arrangement facility must provide verification that it is authorized by FNS or certified by the New Mexico department of health as a group living arrangement, before any of the residents are certified for food stamps.

 (1) Resident's rights/responsibilities:

-(a) The rights and responsibilities listed in Paragraph 1 of Subsection C of 8.139.400.13 NMAC, for residents of treatment centers also apply to blind or disabled residents of group living arrangements when the facility acts as the resident's authorized representative.
+(a) The rights and responsibilities listed in Paragraph (1) of Subsection C of 8.139.400.13 NMAC, for residents of treatment centers also apply to blind or disabled residents of group living arrangements when the facility acts as the resident's authorized representative.

 (b) If a household has made application on its own behalf, the household is responsible for reporting changes to the county office within 10 days of the date the change becomes known to the household.